yubrajbhoi/termux-python/Doc/library/functions.rst

    ``__builtins__`` dictionary into *globals* before passing it to :func:`exec`.

    The *closure* argument specifies a closure--a tuple of cellvars.
-   It's only valid when the *object* is a code object containing free variables.
+   It's only valid when the *object* is a code object containing :term:`free (closure) variables <closure variable>`.
-   The length of the tuple must exactly match the number of free variables referenced by the code object.
+   The length of the tuple must exactly match the length of the code object's :attr:`~codeobject.co_freevars` attribute.

    .. audit-event:: exec code_object exec